 'F' Pit Museum - colliery engine house, Albany Way (East side) - Sunderland

-'F' Pit was sunk in 1777 but the engine house wasn't built until 1926.
-The pit closed in 1968 and the site was cleared, apart from the engine house.
-Representing an example of the winding technology used in the north east coalfield, the building re-opened as a museum in 1976.
-The museum continues to open to limited, seasonal, hours.
-Scheduled Monument Consent was granted in late 2020 for repairs to ensure the building is weatherproof as well as structural repairs to steelwork including the head frame.
-Works were delayed due to COVID-19 and began in mid-2021.
+'F' Pit was sunk in 1777 with the engine house built in 1926.
+The pit closed in 1968 and the site was cleared, apart from the engine house and head gear.
+Representing an example of the winding technology used in the north east coalfield, the building re-opened as a museum in 1976 and continues to open with limited, seasonal, hours.
+Scheduled Monument Consent was granted in late 2020 for repairs to ensure the building is weatherproof and were mostly completed in 2022.
+Discussions are on-going in 2024 regarding further works and development around the museum

 Site Details